marcosvilhena87/brasileirao-fivethirtyeight/README.md

 strengths based on how often teams led past seasons; configure its behaviour with `--leader-history-paths` and `--leader-weight`.
 When using Elo ratings you may set a base home field bonus in rating points via the `home_field_advantage` function parameter or the `--elo-home-advantage` CLI option.
+When employing the `spi` rating you can override the default market values CSV via `--market-path`.
 The `spi` rating mimics FiveThirtyEight's approach by fitting a logistic regression of match results on the expected goal difference derived from the basic attack and defence factors.
 Before the regression, each team's attack and